 The vision of the Child and Family Studies Department at NHTI is "Teaching, Learning, and Practice with Quality and Joy!"
 The faculty of the program view teaching as both an emotional and intellectual process.
-They aim to develop within students the ability to be curious observers of children and to be thoughtful educators who develop knowledge with children through interactive learning.
+They aim to develop within students the ability to be curious observers of children and to be reflective educators who develop knowledge through interactive, play-based learning.
+Students will learn to value the family as the first and most important teacher of the child and will learn to provide family-centered services that are relationship based, evidence based, culturally responsive and delivered collaboratively as part of a team in natural environments.
+A focus of the program will be to enhance children's communication and social/emotional development by helping them to identify and express their own thoughts and feelings in order to develop meaningful relationships with adults and other children.